-In addition, out of the 721 dental professionals surveyed, over 80% say they still struggle to improve their patients’ mechanical cleaning to a level where plaque is manageable following further oral health education (Johnson & Johnson data on file).
+In addition, out of the 721 dental professionals surveyed, over 80% responded that they still struggle to improve their patients’ mechanical cleaning to a level where plaque is manageable following further oral health education (Johnson & Johnson data on file).

-So, whilst the standard recommendation remains to brush the teeth and clean interdentally, the overwhelming response from over 700 oral health care professionals suggests more is needed to support some patients’ plaque levels.
-Over and above mechanical cleaning and oral health education (Johnson & Johnson data on file; Figuero et al,.
+So, whilst the standard recommendation remains to brush the teeth and clean interdentally, the overwhelming response from over 700 oral health care professionals suggests more may be needed to support some patients’ plaque levels over and above mechanical cleaning and oral health education (Johnson & Johnson data on file; Figuero et al, 2019).

 Beyond brushing and interdental cleaning

-This was the outcome of a systematic review and meta-analysis exploring the adjunctive use of 11 different mouth rinse formulations (Figuero et al,.
+This was the outcome of a systematic review and meta-analysis exploring the adjunctive use of 11 different mouth rinse formulations (Figuero et al, 2019).

-The Figuero and colleagues’ (2020) outcomes add to the pre-existing evidence base presented by Araujo and colleagues (2015).
-This was the first meta-analysis to demonstrate the clinically significant, site-specific benefit of adjunctive essential oil mouthwash in people within a six-month period (that is, between dental visits).
+The Figuero and colleagues’ (2019) outcomes add to the pre-existing evidence base presented by Araujo and colleagues (2015), which was the first meta-analysis to demonstrate the clinically significant, site-specific benefit of adjunctive essential oil mouthwash in people within a six-month period (that is, between dental visits).

-The analysis revealed that 36.9% of subjects using mechanical methods with essential oil-containing mouthwash experienced at least 50% plaque-free sites after six months.
-This compares to just 5.5% of patients using mechanical methods alone (Araujo et al,.
+The analysis revealed that 36.9% of subjects using mechanical methods with essential oil-containing mouthwash experienced at least 50% plaque-free sites after six months, compared to just 5.5% of patients using mechanical methods alone (Araujo et al,

 Adjunctive options for your patients

-Within the Johnson & Johnson Ltd mouthwash range, it has been demonstrated that, when used as an adjunct to mechanical cleaning, Listerine Total Care, an essential oil mouthwash, manages plaque levels, to help prevent gingivitis (Boyle,.
+Within the Johnson & Johnson Ltd mouthwash range, it has been demonstrated that, when used as an adjunct to mechanical cleaning, Listerine Total Care, an essential oil mouthwash, manages plaque levels, to help prevent gingivitis (Boyle, Koechlin and Autier, 2014).

-- Manage the bacterial load of the mouth (
+- Manage the bacterial load of the mouth (Minah et al,

 - Reduce maturation of remaining biofilm colonies (Johnson & Johnson data on file).

-It has been demonstrated that, when used as an adjunct to mechanical cleaning, Listerine Total Care is proven to achieve five times more plaque-free sites than mechanical methods alone.
-Which may therefore help to prevent gum disease (Araujo et al,.
+It has been demonstrated that, when used as an adjunct to mechanical cleaning, Listerine Total Care is proven to achieve five times more plaque-free sites than mechanical methods alone, which may help to prevent gum disease (Araujo et al,.

-Through our range of mouthwashes, Johnson and Johnson Ltd helps dental teams work in partnership with patients.
-With specific products designed to improve home care routine outcomes significantly.
-These help to support the prevention or management of periodontal disease when used in conjunction with mechanical cleaning.
+Through our range of mouthwashes, Johnson and Johnson Ltd helps dental teams work in partnership with patients, with specific products designed to improve home care routine outcomes significantly, which helps to support the prevention or management of periodontal disease when used in conjunction with mechanical cleaning.